-You will have 35 seconds to read the text before the microphone starts recording you.
+You will have about 40 seconds to read the text before the microphone starts recording you.
 When the microphone begins recording, clearly read the text out loud.

 After 3 seconds, a recording will start to play and you will hear somebody reading out a sentence.
 When the recording has finished, you must wait until the microphone turns red and then repeat the sentence exactly as you heard it.